 - Appearing for a qualifying ﬂoating chargeholder on an urgent application for a retrospective administration order in circumstances where a prior appointment of administrators out of court was called into question.

-Evie is a contributor to Gough on Company Charges.
+Evie is a contributor to the forthcoming edition of Gough on Company Charges.
 She is an expert on the dissolution of companies, regularly advising on issues and appearing in applications relating to dissolution and restoration of companies.

 Recent experience includes:

 - Regularly appearing on applications to suspend the dissolution of companies following the release of the liquidator in CVL, including in relation to putative group action proceedings in the High Court arising out of solicitors’ negligence relating to property fraud.

 - Regularly advising and appearing on applications arising out of the registration of company charges.
 Advising on the obligations of company directors for the purposes of proceedings in the Beth Din.